Gauravoza07/Javascript-Practice-Projects/README.md

 # Javascript
-A repo of javascript codes from scratch
+In this repo of javascript codes from scratch. completed whole playlist on youtube of choudhary Hitesh.
+Chai-aur-javascript